UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 :figwidth: 700px
 :name: toy-example-clus1-dists

-Cluster 1 from the penguin_data data set example.
-Observations are in blue, with the cluster center highlighted in red.
+Cluster 1 from the `penguin_data` data set example.
+Observations are in blue, with the cluster center highlighted in orange.
 The distances from the observations to the cluster center are represented as black lines.
 :::

 ```{code-cell} ipython3